smikhalevski/tiny-router/README.md

 The universal router, that supports complex route patterns and conditional routing.

-This package is tiny and has no dependencies.
-[Just 3 kB gzipped.](https://bundlephobia.com/package/@smikhalevski/tiny-router)
+This package is tiny, [just 2.5 kB gzipped.](https://bundlephobia.com/package/@smikhalevski/tiny-router)

 ```sh
 npm install --save-prod @smikhalevski/tiny-router
 ```

-# Usage

 This library is intended only for matching paths against path patterns and invoking associated callbacks.
 It has neither fancy browser history bindings nor other framework or library dependencies.

+# Usage

 [Read more about path pattern syntax.](https://github.com/smikhalevski/route-pattern)